Active ingredient

 Driving and using machines

-You or your child may feel dizzy, have problems focussing or have blurred vision when taking methylphenidate.
+You or your child may feel dizzy, feel drowsy, have problems focussing or have blurred vision, have hallucinations or other side effects in the central nervous system when taking methylphenidate.
 If these happen it may be dangerous to do things such as drive, use machines, ride a bike or horse or climb trees.

 MEDIKINET contains lactose

-If you or your child has been told by your doctor that you cannot tolerate or digest some sugars, talk to your doctor before taking this medicinal product.
+If you or your child has been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicine.

 How much to take